 What is direct democracy if not a system in which tolerance of diversity allows for a certain fragmentation among and within our communities?
 Isn’t the truest test of our respect for diversity the temporary autonomy of peaceable peoples separated by whatever their personal beliefs or their traditional cultural differences require?

 In order to progress as a society the People must enjoy the freedom to be vastly different, to make even dreadful mistakes — to live and to learn.
 It’s a matter of trusting life, really.

 So much the better.
-Then diversity in society serves as an intellectual and moral training ground for all.
-And there will always be those within communities and among all communities motivated to protect the rights of all.
+Then diversity in society serves as an intellectual and a moral training ground for all.
+And there would always be those within communities and among all communities motivated to protect the rights of all.